$\mathbb{L}^p$-solutions for Reflected BSDEs with jumps in a general filtration under stochastic Lipschitz coefficients: Introduction

 \section{Introduction}

 Non-linear Backward Stochastic Differential Equations (BSDEs) were first introduced by Pardoux and Peng \cite{pardoux1990adapted}.
-More precisely, given a square-integrable terminal condition $\xi$ and a progressively measurable function $f$, a solution to the BSDE associated with $(\xi,f)$ is a pair of $\mathbb{F}$-adapted processes $(Y,Z)$ satisfying

-where $B$ denotes a Brownian motion.
-In their seminal work, Pardoux and Peng proved the existence and uniqueness of an $\mathbb{L}^2$-solution.
-Since then, the theory has evolved considerably due to its strong links with various areas such as mathematical finance \cite{el1997backward}, stochastic control and differential games \cite{EH}, as well as partial differential equations \cite{PP92}.
-A substantial part of the literature has focused on relaxing the standard assumptions on the data, particularly by weakening the square-integrability requirement on the terminal condition and the generator.
-This has led to the study of $\mathbb{L}^p$ solutions for $p \in (1,2)$.
-The first analysis of $\mathbb{L}^p$ solutions under a Lipschitz condition on the generator was carried out by El Karoui et al. \cite{el1997backward} (see Section 5).
-Subsequently, Briand et al. \cite{BDHPS} established an existence result for $\mathbb{L}^p$ ($p \in [1,2)$) solutions, where the generator satisfies a monotonicity condition and allows general growth in $y$.
-Since then, further developments have appeared: Briand et al. \cite{BLS} obtained existence results for the one-dimensional case under the same monotonicity assumption in $y$ and a linear growth in $z$; Chen \cite{Ch} proved existence and uniqueness for $\mathbb{L}^p$ ($p \in (1,2]$) solutions when the generator is uniformly continuous in $(y,z)$; Ma et al. \cite{MFS} addressed the case of a monotonic generator with general growth in $y$ and uniform continuity in $z$; and Tian et al. \cite{TJS} treated one-dimensional BSDEs where the generator may be discontinuous in $y$ but remains uniformly continuous in $z$.
-Moreover, Fan \cite{Fan2015} derived existence and uniqueness results for multi-dimensional BSDEs under a $(p\wedge 2)$-order weak monotonicity condition, combined with general growth in $y$ and a Lipschitz condition in $z$.
-More recently, Wang et al. \cite{wang2019lp} proved the existence of minimal and maximal $L^p$ ($p \in (1,2]$) solutions for one-dimensional BSDEs, where the generator satisfies a $p$-order weak monotonicity condition in $y$, general growth in $y$, and linear growth in $z$.
+Since then, the theory has developed considerably through its connections with mathematical finance \cite{el1997backward}, stochastic control and differential games \cite{EH}, and partial differential equations \cite{PP92}.
+A key line of research has been to relax the standard square-integrability assumptions on the terminal condition and the generator, leading to the study of $\mathbb{L}^p$ solutions for $p \in (1,2)$.
+The first analysis under a Lipschitz condition is due to El Karoui et al. \cite[Section~5]{el1997backward}, followed by Briand et al. \cite{BDHPS} who proved existence for $\mathbb{L}^p$ solutions with monotone generators and general growth in $y$.
+Subsequent works extended these results: Briand et al. \cite{BLS} for the one-dimensional case with linear growth in $z$; Chen \cite{Ch} for uniformly continuous generators; Ma et al. \cite{MFS} for monotone generators with general growth in $y$ and uniform continuity in $z$; and Tian et al. \cite{TJS} for one-dimensional BSDEs with discontinuous generators in $y$.
+Fan \cite{Fan2015} established results for multi-dimensional BSDEs under weak monotonicity, while Wang et al. \cite{wang2019lp} obtained minimal and maximal solutions under $p$-order weak monotonicity, general growth in $y$, and linear growth in $z$.

-Tang and Li \cite{TL} and Rong \cite{rong1997solutions} extended the classical BSDE framework \eqref{intro0} by incorporating a jump component, leading to BSDEs with jumps, driven by a Poisson random measure $\mu$ independent of the Brownian motion $B$.
-A solution is now formed by a triplet of $\mathbb{F}$-adapted processes $(Y,Z,V)$ satisfying

-where $\tilde{\mu}$ denotes the compensated Poisson random measure.
-Subsequently, Barles et al. \cite{BBP} demonstrated that the well-posedness of BSDE is closely connected to the existence of viscosity solutions for certain semi-linear parabolic partial integro-differential equations.